Last Updated: May 3rd, 2022 at 9:21 pm

-There may be nearly 8 billion people in the world, but no one knows your spouse quite like you do.
-That's why after your loved one survives a traumatic brain injury, you'll likely be the first to notice the changes the injury has caused.
+There may be nearly 8 billion people in the world, but no one knows your spouse quite as you do.
+That’s why after your loved one survives a traumatic brain injury, you’ll likely be the first to notice the changes the injury has caused.
 Brain injuries can cause a variety of physical, emotional, and cognitive effects that can drastically alter the way a brain injury survivor thinks, feels, and behaves.

 Relationship changes that accompany a traumatic brain injury are difficult.
 They can place a strain on a once-solid relationship, and cause pain for both parties.
 Grasping how to deal with brain injury in a spouse can be trying, but understanding why these changes are happening and how you can effectively communicate is the first step in healing your marriage.

 If your spouse is suffering and you want to know your legal options, contact an experienced traumatic brain injury attorney today!